cujojs/wire/docs/extending.md

 			// ... more factories ...
 		},

+		// Proxies
+		// Proxies wrap components to allow plugins to interact with them in
+		// a generic and safe way.
+Wire creates a base proxy for all components,
+		// and these proxy functions may override and/or extend the base
+		// proxy's behavior as needed.
+		proxies: [
+			proxyFunction1: function(baseProxy) {},
+			// ... more proxy functions ...
+		],

 		// Facets
 		// Facets add behavior to components.
 A facet will be invoked for
 		// a component when the facet's key is present in the component's wire